SkiBikePrint/Filamentalist/troubleshoot.md

 - **Tensioner Settings:** Ensure that the tensioner is not overly loose.
 It should maintain enough tension so that filament movements drives the rollers.
 - **One-way Bearing Direction** Check that the bearing is not installed in reverse.
 - **Scratches:** Check for parts that might be causing scratches or binding to the rollers
-- **Spool Slippage:** If the problem occurs when the spool is nearly empty and the spool is slippin on the roller, make sure you have the rubber bands or another material with high enough friction on the large rollers.
+- **Spool Slippage:** If the problem occurs when the spool is nearly empty and the spool is slipping on the roller, make sure you have the rubber bands or another material with high enough friction on the large rollers.

 ### Issue: Slack Forming Around the Spool in the Print/Load Direction